AppliedPoetics/cmpttnl-cnstrnt/README.md

 * Learn to interact with LLM through the practice of prompt engineering
 * Refine skills in prompt engineering to increase efficacy and quality of output
-* Discover exploitable boundaries in LLM generation
+* Discover exploitable boundaries in LLM generation and what these opportunities offer
-* Develop a model of on constraint as an enabling practice
+* Begin a discussion of the roles and meaning assigned to language as an expressive tool and technology

 ## Outcomes